 She grew serious and then sad, without her companion.
-Her parents urged her to ride and her father gave her a
+Her parents urged her to ride and her father gave her a beautiful horse.

 From that time she never missed a day taking long rides through the country.
-Her mother, who relied on Alice's strength and fearlessness,never allowed herself any uneasiness on her ac-
+Her mother, who relied on Alice's herself any uneasiness on her ac-